google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 ## Add content to the page

-The basic structure of the site is complete and we know what sections we need, what content we will display and where it will be positioned in the overall information architecture we can now start to build out the site.
+The basic structure of the site is complete.
+We know the sections we need, the content to display in those sections, and where to position it in the overall information architecture.
+We can now start to build out the site.

 {% include modules/remember.liquid title="Note" list=page.notes.styling %}